 Indoor Temperature Preference

 If you are like most Floridians and prefer your AC to be ice cold and never give it a break, you’re putting a lot of strain on the unit.
 Keeping the temperature in your home extremely low forces the unit to work harder and increases your energy bills.
 The ideal temperature for your home thermostat for maximum efficiency and lower energy cost is 78 degrees Fahrenheit.
 (Hey, we don’t make the rules, the Department of Energy does.)
 The cooler you run your AC, the more strain you put on it, especially if you forget to give it a break.
 Not only does frigid air force your unit to work harder, but it also increases your bills.

 It is imperative you take great care of your unit to ensure the longest life.
 Ensure the coils stay clean.
 Keep ductwork clear with an annual duct cleaning.
 Maintain proper distance from registers and handlers to ensure proper airflow.
 Forgetting to clean your unit may cause water leaks or your system to freeze up, and neither of those outcomes helps extend its life.

 Helpful Tip: Check your system every three months when you are changing the air filters!
 Wipe debris away, check the ductwork, and ensure nothing is loose.

 Preventative Maintenance Plans

 In addition to checking it yourself, it’s always best to have a professional perform routine maintenance.
 Performing maintenance on an old or aged air Conditioner helps extend its life.
-We suggest a Platinum maintenance plan from J&W to keep your system efficient and affordable.
+We suggest a Platinum maintenance plan from J&W Heating and Air to keep your system efficient and affordable.